 - Social media is still too young

-Early adopters have the clear proven advantage.
+Early adopters have a clear proven advantage.
 Don’t wait and see.
 Do it now.
 Playing catch-up is not fun.

 - Social media is just another trend that will pass